-Listening to Pinter’s Bush parody, I was reminded of another speech I had heard, back in the days of Ronald Reagan (another target of Pinter’s pointed words).
+Listening to Pinter’s Bush parody, I was reminded of another speech I had heard, back in the days of Ronald Reagan (another target of Pinter’s needle).
 It was a speech given not by a proper politician, but a fictional one.

 In the seventeenth chapter of St. Luke, it is written that the kingdom of God is within man, not one man nor a group of men, but in all men!
 In you!
 You, the people, have the power, the power to create machines, the power to create happiness!
 You, the people, have the power to make this life free and beautiful, to make this life a wonderful adventure.
 Then in the name of democracy, let us use that power.
 Let us all unite.
 Let us fight for a new world, a decent world that will give men a chance to work, that will give youth a future and old age a security.
 By the promise of these things, brutes have risen to power.
 But they lie!
 They do not fulfill that promise.
 They never will!
 Dictators free themselves but they enslave the people.
 Now let us fight to fulfill that promise.
 Let us fight to free the world!
 To do away with national barriers!
 To do away with greed, with hate and intolerance!
 Let us fight for a world of reason, a world where science and progress will lead to all men's happiness.
 Soldiers, in the name of democracy, let us all unite!